-- > PEGS smoking cessation programme available through most GPs (minimal costs). - Aukati Kaipaipa 'by Maori, for Maori and their whanau' (free programme) phone 0800 425 700. - Smokechange for pregnant women and their partners phone 03 379 9947. - QUITLINE provides a range of telephone and online cessation services phone 0800 778 778. - Pacific Trust Canterbury for Pacific patients and families phone 03 366 3900.
+- > PEGS smoking cessation programme available through most GPs (minimal costs). - Aukati Kaipaipa 'by Maori, for Maori and their whanau' (free programme) phone 0800 425 700. - Smokechange for pregnant women and their partners phone 03 379 9947. - QUITLINE provides a range of telephone and online cessation services phone 0800 778 778. - ▶ Pacific Trust Canterbury for Pacific patients and families phone 03 366 3900.

-Quitcards enable access to subsidised NRT at a community pharmacy for \$3 (two months' supply).
+Quitcards enable access to subsidized NRT at a community pharmacy for \$5 per product (two months' supply).
 Parkside Pharmacy in the hospital provides NRT free to the patient.
-Those on combination therapy will pay \$3 for each product.
 NRT products can also be provided to patients using a standard prescription.